 Courses Required at the 2 State of Michigan Dental Schools:

 Courses for other Dental Schools may be looked here.

 Courses Required at Some Dental Schools or Highly Recommended at Dental Schools:

 You may borrow a copy of ADEA Official Guide to Dental Schools from HPA or from Van Wylen Library Reference desk.

 Dental Admission Test (DAT) covers basic material in biology, general chemistry, and organic chemistry.
 Those courses may be completed during the first 3 years, so the student is appropriately prepared.
 The DAT also includes sections testing perceptual ability, reading comprehension, and quantitative reasoning.
 Students take the DAT after sophomore or junior year.

 What do I major in?
 Choice of Major

 Dental schools seek students with diverse and broad academic backgrounds.
 Students should select a major area of study that is of interest and that will provide a foundation of knowledge necessary for the pursuit of several career alternatives.
 Dental schools are most concerned with the overall quality and scope of undergraduate work and level of rigor; not with the specific academic major.
 While many students who are pursuing a career in dentistry are interested in the sciences and major in one of the sciences, others with interests in the social sciences, humanities, or the arts, may major in one of those areas.

-For academic advising related to the Pre-Dental Track at Hope College, please contact Professor T Prokopow.
+For current Hope students, advising & questions related to the pre-dental track at Hope College, please contact HPA Professor T Prokopow.